PyBro-JHU/Clue-Less/README.md

 Clue-Less
 =========

-Team Project for Johns Hopkins Software Engineering Course-  implementation of the Clue boardgame
+Clue-Less is a paython based implementation of the of the Clue boardgame.
+The application is a team project for a graduate level Software Engineering Course at Johns Hopkins University.